nunoalves/nunoalves.github.io/content/posts/pm2-image-extraction-part-2.md

 +++
 date = '2025-05-21T23:02:19-04:00'
 draft = false
-title = 'Reverse Engineering Backgrounds From Premier Manager 2' tags = ["DOS", "Retro Gaming", "Reverse Engineering"] thumbnail = "img/20250521-pm2_gnd/mainoff2.gnd.bmp"
+title = 'Decoding and Decompressing PM2’s Background Images' tags = ["DOS", "Retro Gaming", "Reverse Engineering"] thumbnail = "img/20250521-pm2_gnd/mainoff2.gnd.bmp" categories = ["PM2 Reverse Engineering"]
 +++

 So!
 This is it.
 After slacking off for a while, I think I’m ready to reverse engineer the Premier Manager 2 (PM2) image compression format for the background (`.gnd`) files.
 A year or so ago, I worked on the `.vga` files, so now it’s time to try decoding the `.gnd` files.
 I haven’t touched this in a while, so I’m not sure how far I got last time.
 Honestly figuring these type of thigns is lot more fun that playing the game.
 Without further ado, let’s start!